raymondEhlers/aliceDockerCVMFS/README.md

 ### `startDocker.sh` Script

 This script was created to vastly simplify all of the setup.
-Different approaches are required on Linux (normal docker) and Mac OS X (boot2docker + NFS), but this script allows us to use the approach on both systems.
+Different approaches are required on Linux (normal docker) and Mac OS X (`docker-machine` + `NFS`), but this script allows us to use the approach on both systems.
 The operations that the script preforms are described below.

 #### TL;DR